handpoint/doc/ios_versioned_docs/version-iOS SDK 4.0.1/iosinstallation.md

 This project contains several targets, you need to build the aggregated target `device-simulator Release`

 This target produces a .zip file in the same directory as the `headstart.xcodeproj` file containing both the library and the simulator library.

+### Static Library

+You'll find the static library project called `headstart.xcodeproj` under the `Library` folder.

+We **strongly** discourage you from building this project yourself.

+This project contains several targets, you need to build the aggregated target `device-simulator Release`

+This target produces a .zip file in the same directory as the `headstart.xcodeproj` file containing both the library and the simulator library.